csweichel/ruruku/www/content/getting-started.md

 In that case run `RURUKU_HOST=your-ruruku-server.com:1234 ruruku session start --plan testplan.yaml` to start the session.
 If you don't provide a name for the session (using `--name`), ruruku will come up with one.

+You don't have to have all testcases of a testplan in your session.
+To select a subset (e.g. because you are only testing for a minor release), you can use a `testset` using the `--set` flag.
+See the `examples/testplan.yaml` for how

 ## Participate in a session
 You can join a test session using the web-based UI ruruku provides.
 Go to the server where the session was started, choose the session you want to join, enter your name and you're good to go.